-Adapting Poe’s text faithfully word for word, albeit repeating some sections for musical effect (and at one point restating the same idea with synonyms, also for musical reasons – kudos to the sharp mind who can discover that section of lyrical invention on my part), “The Tell-Tale Heart – a musicabre” is a solo piece for a singer/actor, accompanied by three cellos.
+Adapting Poe’s text faithfully word for word, albeit eliding “is” and “in” a few times or repeating key phrases and sentences for musical effect (plus at one point restating the same idea with synonyms, also for musical reasons – kudos to the sharp mind who can discover that section of lyrical invention on my part), “The Tell-Tale Heart – a musicabre” is a solo piece for a singer/actor, accompanied by three cellos.
 This pocket-sized piece is somewhat of a hybrid between musical and chamber opera, I never could say which with certainty, but it is most definitely a one-act horror show, so I chose to classify it as a “musicabre”, mashing up musical and macabre into a novel term.

 I wrote and performed “The Tell-Tale Heart – a musicabre” when the Metropolitan Playhouse invited me to create a piece for their inaugural American Literary Festival focused on Edgar Allan Poe, and going up in early 2006.
 But I had been working with the text, or at least the first part of the text, beginning with “true – nervous – very very dreadfully nervous” up to “I was never kinder to the old man than during the whole week before I killed him”, as a stealth classical monologue I would whip out for particular acting auditions.
 There weren’t many where that monologue was appropriate, but I really enjoyed doing it whenever the chance presented itself.